 Japanese black pine is best planted in the spring as a container-grown or balled-and-burlap plant.
 It has a moderately fast growth rate, sometimes as much as 2 to 3 feet per year.

 |Botanical Name||Pinus thunbergii|

-Japanese black pine should get six hours of direct sunlight.
+Japanese black pine should get at least six hours of direct sunlight daily.
 Some light afternoon shade is acceptable.

 The soil must be moist but well-drained.
-Japanese black pine does not tolerate soggy soil and poor drainage.
+Sandy loam is ideal; Japanese black pine does not tolerate soggy soil and poor drainage.
 It prefers acidic soil but can also grow in slightly alkaline soil.

 Temperature and Humidity

 This tree generally does well in USDA zones 5 to 8.
 Winter burn will seriously damage the tree at temperatures below minus 10 degrees Fahrenheit, turning needles dry and brown.
 Humid conditions may foster fungal diseases, especially if pruning is done during wet periods.

 This tree, like most pines, does not usually require regular feeding.
 If your soil is poor in nutrients, add a complete fertilizer in the spring.
 Potted bonsai specimens, however, can benefit from more frequent feeding.